AyanNagorimsn/weather-app/README.md

 Please make sure to update tests as appropriate.

 ## Authors and acknowledgment

-Owner -- Hello 👋 I am Ayan Nagori AKA ParallelXL online, a frontend developer from India.
-I make modern and minimal websites. check my <a target='_blank' href="https://github.com/ParallelXL">Github Profile</a> or <a target='_blank' href="https://ayannagori.vercel.app/">My Portfolio</a> to check out my projects 😉.
+Owner -- Hello 👋 I am Ayan Nagori, a Frontend Developer from India.
+I make modern and minimal websites.
+Take a look at my <a target='_blank' href="https://ayannagori.vercel.app/">My Portfolio Website</a> to check out my other projects 😉.

-Contributer -- YOU CAN ADD WHATEVER YOU WANT HERE BELLO